---

 ### What is the difference between AI-native and AI-augmented testing?

-AI-augmented testing layers AI features (smart locators, flakiness detection, healing suggestions) onto a human-authored, selector-bound suite — the human still drives.
-AI-native testing makes AI the primary operator: it authors tests from intent, executes them, heals them, and clusters failures, while humans review and set policy.
-The benefits (faster creation, self-healing, smarter coverage, consistency, adaptivity) only materialize in the AI-native model; AI-augmented reduces friction but keeps the human-authoring bottleneck.
+AI-augmented testing adds AI features like smart locators and healing suggestions to a human-authored, selector-bound suite: the human still drives.
+AI-native testing makes AI the primary operator that authors, executes, heals, and clusters failures, while humans review and set policy.
+The five benefits only materialize in the AI-native model; AI-augmented just reduces friction on the human-authoring bottleneck.

 ### What are the benefits of AI-native software testing?

-Five core benefits: (1) much faster test creation and execution — tests generated from user stories/code/natural language and run in parallel, shortening feedback loops; (2) self-healing with lower maintenance — tests auto-adjust to UI/API changes instead of breaking; (3) smarter coverage — AI generates edge cases and prioritizes by risk and recent changes; (4) accuracy and consistency — repeatable, environment-stable execution; (5) continuous adaptive testing — the system learns and adapts as the app evolves.
-Together they shift QA from static and script-heavy to autonomous with minimal manual upkeep.
+Five core benefits: faster test creation and execution (tests generated from intent and run in parallel), self-healing with lower maintenance, smarter coverage (AI generates edge cases and prioritizes by risk), accuracy and consistency from repeatable execution, and continuous adaptive testing as the app evolves.
+Together they shift QA from script-heavy to autonomous with minimal manual upkeep.

 ### Does AI-native testing replace QA engineers?